 Both Indeed and Monster produce more candidates that do not have any college education than Careerbuilder.
 Careerbuilder also features more candidates that have college degrees, some from an accredited online college.
 Indeed and Monster both cater to teenagers, temporary job seekers, those with only high school education, and those who are fresh out of college, while Careerbuilder does not include these candidates.

 Indeed is the most all-inclusive job posting board.
 It includes contract positions, work-at-home jobs, summer jobs, and even volunteer work.
-Employers offering any of these types of position are more likely to use Indeed.
+Employers offering any of these types of positions are more likely to use Indeed.
 Monster produces fewer candidates without a college education and more with degrees than Indeed, although Careerbuilder still has the others beat in this aspect.

 Which is Best?